enchanted-code/cs-micro-teach/KS3/cyber-security.md

 A program that runs on your computer and does something unwanted.

 ### What Are The Types?
 Find the definitions for the types.
-Search for `Malware and security site:bbc.co.uk`.
+Search for: `Malware and security site:bbc.co.uk`.
 [Direct Link](https://www.bbc.co.uk/bitesize/guides/zrtrd2p/revision/3)

 - Virus
 - Trojan